Deardorff's Glossary of International Economics

 Isoquant A curve representing the combinations of factor inputs that yield a given level of output in a production function.

-ITA International Trade Administration
+2. International Trade Administration

-ITC International Trade Commission
+ITC 1.
+International Trade Centre

 ITO International Trade Organization